alanakra/docker-php-auth/README.md

 ```
 Theses values are for MYSQL container in `docker-compose.yml` file.

-Add a second `.env` file at the root of `www` folder with the following structure:
+Create another second `.env` file at the root of `www` folder with the following structure:
 ```
 DB_HOST=mysql
 DB_USERNAME=user